JXN Attractions Are Open

 An interactive exhibition based on the Nat Geo WILD series “Monster Fish,” showcases the results of Dr. Zeb Hogan’s decade-long search for the world’s largest freshwater fish through December 31, 2020.
 New policies include timed arrival reservations, required wearing of masks by employees and visitors, removal of most touchable objects, postponement of in-person events, and other health and safety procedures.

-“Mississippi Distilled: Prohibition, Piety, and Politics,” an immersive exhibition exploring the state’s tumultuous relationship with alcohol from the colonial period to today, has opened.
+“Mississippi Distilled: Prohibition, Piety, and Politics,” an immersive exhibition exploring the state’s tumultuous relationship with alcohol from the colonial period to today, opens to the public on Tuesday, July 7.
 On this date both the history and Civil Rights museums also reopen to the public.

 The museum is limiting the number of visitors that will be allowed in the Museum at any one time.